The Latest Inflation Reports Are in... Is the Wild Ride Over?

 Will These Reports Impact the Fed?

-Now, the Federal Reserve is set to cut key interest rates at its policy meeting next Wednesday, September 18.
+Now, the Federal Reserve is set to cut key interest rates at its policy meeting this coming Wednesday, September 18.
 And these economic reports won’t change that.

 The fact is inflation has finally been curbed.
 The Fed’s favorite inflation indicator – the core component of the Personal Consumption Expenditures (PCE) index – showed inflation is finally within the Fed’s 2% target.
 We’ll get a look at the August numbers on September 27.

-Note: Editor’s Note: Eric Fry, here.
-In light of this past week’s CPI and PPI reports, and with the Federal Reserve’s crucial meeting around the corner, we’ve invited Louis Navellier to break down the current economic landscape.
-In today’s Smart Money Special Issue, he’ll offer insights on inflation trends, potential Fed actions, and a warning about an upcoming “financial tsunami” driven by AI.